Garrett Cooper Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up 138 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Rockies give up the fourth-most home runs in baseball (138 total, 1.4 per game).

-- Anderson gets the start for the Rockies, his 12th of the season.
-He is 0-4 with a 6.26 ERA and 38 strikeouts in 54 2/3 innings pitched.
+- Blach makes his first start of the season for the Rockies.

-- The righty's most recent time out was on Sunday against the New York Yankees, when he tossed five scoreless innings while allowing three hits.
+- The 32-year-old lefty has seven appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.